Privacy Policy

 4a.
 Third-Party Services in Detail

-• Firebase Analytics: Tracks app usage and user behavior to help us improve the app.
+• Firebase Analytics: Tracks app usage and user behaviour to help us improve the app.
+Disabled by default and only enabled after you give consent.

 • Firebase Crashlytics: Monitors app crashes and errors to ensure stability.